AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/analytics/pendo-webhook.md

 >
 >The [!DNL Pendo] source is in beta.
 Please read the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.

-The following tutorial walks you through the steps to create a [!DNL Pendo] source connection and create a dataflow to bring [[!DNL Pendo]](https://Pendo.com/) event data to Adobe Experience Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+The following tutorial walks you through the steps to create a source connection and a dataflow to bring [[!DNL Pendo]](https://Pendo.com/) event data to Adobe Experience Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

 ## Getting started {#getting-started}